PLaID++: A Preference Aligned Language Model for Targeted Inorganic Materials Design: Introduction

 To guide our search space towards chemically useful structures, we introduce Reinforcement Learning from Interatomic Potentials (RLIP), a reinforcement learning framework for physically grounded materials generation.
 To do so, we adapt Direct Preference Optimization (DPO) \citep{rafailov2023direct}, a computationally efficient reinforcement learning method.
 Our pipeline is as follows: first, we perform supervised finetuning on a base LLM with Wyckoff-based text encodings of crystals.
 Then we further fine-tune the LLM via multiple rounds of DPO on generated structures categorized by their stability, novelty, and space group.
 To prevent entropy collapse and increase the diversity of generated structures, we increase the sampling temperature across successive iterations of DPO.

 By incorporating inherent crystal symmetries and the feedback of a Machine Learning Interatomic Potential (MLIP), we significantly increase the rate of stable, unique, and novel (S.U.N.) materials.
-Our experiments demonstrate that our method \textbf{PLaID++ generates materials at state of the art stability rate and generates S.U.N materials at over a 20\% higher rate} than prior models while retaining the flexibility of natural language prompting.
-We also highlight the effectiveness of reinforcement learning for materials discovery, \textbf{achieving $\sim$115\% and $\sim$50\% improvements in unconditional and space group conditioned generation, respectively, compared to fine-tuning alone.} Our contributions are as follows: \begin{enumerate} \item We develop a novel, symmetry-informed text representation for crystal structures which is compact, performant, and physically-motivated. \item We introduce an end-to-end framework for fine-tuning LLMs for material generation using Reinforcement-Learning from Interatomic Potentials (RLIP). \item We demonstrate that fine-tuned LLMs outperform existing state-of-the-art models in generating novel and stable materials. \end{enumerate}
+Our experiments demonstrate that our method \textbf{PLaID++ generates materials at a state of the art stability rate and generates S.U.N materials at a $\sim$50\% higher rate} than prior models while retaining the flexibility of natural language prompting.
+By using representations that encourage learning from physical priors and diversity-aware training, we also highlight the effectiveness of reinforcement learning for materials discovery, \textbf{achieving $\sim$115\% and $\sim$50\% improvements in unconditional and space group conditioned generation, respectively, compared to fine-tuning alone.} Our contributions are as follows: \begin{enumerate} \item We introduce Reinforcement-Learning from Interatomic Potentials (RLIP), a diversity-aware framework for fine-tuning LLMs for material generation. \item Motivated by mode collapse after preference optimization on a coordinate-based representation, we develop a novel, symmetry-informed text representation for crystal structures which is compact, performant, and physically-motivated.

+\item We demonstrate that unified training across conditional and unconditional generation tasks are mutually beneficial for data-sparse regimes.
+We achieve state-of-the-art results for generating novel and stable materials in both settings.